junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 He snaps his finger.

-Dean doesn't have time to react when a force pushes him out of Metatron's way, forcing him to drop the blade, throwing him right into the fountain pool, drowning his head under the water.
-His hands grab desperately at the edge of the pool, his feet struggles to stand, but an invisible force is pushing his head down, down, down.
+Dean doesn't have time to react when a force pushes him out of Metatron's way, forcing him to drop the blade, throwing him right into the fountain pool, drowning him flat under the water.
+There is a weight sitting on his chest, pushing him down, just like the first time when they met and Metatron forced him to sit back down.
+Dean's hands struggle desperately in search of the edge of the pool, splashing the water.
+His feet try to kick violently, but the force is just too strong to fight against, it holds his whole body down, down, down.
+His back is held against the cold base of the fountain pool, his neck and head stiff and unmovable.
+The last breath is running out quickly, bubbles floating from his mouth and nose, surfacing and breaking apart.
 The more violently he tries to push back to get air, the faster his lungs are drained.
-He can feel water filling his nasal and mouth quickly.
+He can feel water filling his nasal and mouth rapidly.
+The water tastes like cold metallic chemicals, and it burns in his pipes.

 "Cas!"
 Dean tries to yell, but the water pours in before he gets any sound out.
 Air runs short quickly, and his lungs are burning.
+He can't even see much, only the colors -- the night sky is a wavering black curtain from under the water, and the orange fountain light melts in the water, floating around him like a circle of burning fire.
+It's like back in Hell again.
+It's bright and dark, it's cold and hot, it's wet just like dripping blood, and he's dying.
+Forty years of Hell memory unleashes, and the reality starts weaving back with the memory.
+Dean's heart beats frantically in the mixed reality.
+He forgets where he is, only that he's dying, and the suffer will last for eternity, and there is only one being, one angel, who can save him -- who had saved him, who will save him.

-*Cas, Cas, Cas --* His brain panics and yells automatically through the thought. *Help me, please, Cas...
-I can't breathe.*
+*Cas, Cas, Cas --* His brain panics and yells automatically through the thoughts and prayer. *Help me, please, Cas...
+I can't breathe.
+Save me, once more, please.*

-"You know what's the most amazingly beautiful coincident is?"
+"You know what's the most amazingly beautiful coincidence is?"
 Metatron is still gloating behind them.
 "This fountain, this location, everything is just so perfect and destined.
 In case you don't know, this is Mecom Fountain, founded by John W. and his wife Mary, no kidding.
 And down the road there, that's Sam's statue -- the lovely Sam Houston, but it's a Sam anyway.
 You see now who's not in this picture?
 The two of you!
 Isn't it beautiful and perfect for a story's plot twist?"

 "NO!"
 Cas yells, lunging at Metatron, swinging his blade at the scribe.